 - Remind them that they always need to add a comma after using a transition word.

 - Write the transition words out on chart paper while you give them as examples.

-- Explain to the class, “During Guided Practice, you will each have a notecard with a transition word.
-I am going to read the story written on the board and you will hold up your notecard if you think your transition word could fit in at that point in the story.
-There may be more than one correct answer per blank We may stop and pause sometimes to see if the whole class agrees with the transition words that were chosen for each blank.”
+- Explain to the class that during Guided Practice, they will each have a notecard with a transition word.
+They will listen to a story written on the board and they will hold up their notecard if they think their transition word could fit at that point in the story.
+There may be more than one correct answer per blank, so share that it may be necessary to stop and pause to see if the whole class agrees with the transition words chosen for each blank.

-- Give students 20 minutes to either write their first draft of their personal narratives (including transition words) or read through what you might have already written and add transition words.
+- Give students 20 minutes to either write their first draft of their personal narratives (including transition words) or read through what they might have already written and add transition words.

-- Ask, “Why is it so important that we add transition words when writing narratives?”
+- Engage the class in a discussion about why it is so important that we add transition words when writing narratives.

 - Have students work on the assignment independently.

-- Walk around the classroom and conduct mini conferences with students while they work.
-See if they understand how to incorporate transition words successfully into their work.
+- Circulate and conduct mini conferences with students while they work.
+See if they understand how to incorporate transition words successfully into their personal narrative.

-- Also, for a quick check at the end, you can have three sentences written on the board and have students fill in the blank with an appropriate transition word.
+- Display three sentences on the board and have students fill in the blank with an appropriate transition word.
 For example:

-- Make sure students add the correct punctuation as well.
+- Remind students to add the correct punctuation as well.

 Review and closing(5 minutes)

 - Have students turn and talk to a partner to create one sentence to answer the following question: Why is it so important to add transition words in narratives?

 - Accept student answers, and challenge them to orally produce a few sentences that use transition words to signal an order of events.